How to Stay Fit on the Road

 Take advantage of the novelty of new surroundings and change up your exercise routine by heading outside for a workout.
 Exercise like the locals, whether that’s paddle-boarding or surfing in Hawaii or cross-country skiing in cold-weather destinations.
 Explore urban settings with a running tour of the city.
-You can map out your own route using an app MapMyFITNESS or plan for a group sightseeing run with City Running Tours, which coordinates personalized and group runs around San Francisco, Philadelphia, New York, Boston, Chicago and more.
+You can map out your own route using an app Map My Fitness or plan for a group sightseeing run with City Running Tours, which coordinates personalized and group runs around San Francisco, Philadelphia, New York, Boston, Chicago and more.

 There may be options beyond the fitness center that can help you stay fit on the road, so check with the concierge to see if your hotel offers special programs to help travelers stay on track.
-Westin has a reputation for helpings guests stay fit on the road with options like WestinWORKOUT rooms loaded with fitness gear.
+Westin has a reputation for helping guests stay fit on the road with options like WestinWORKOUT rooms loaded with fitness gear.
 The hotel also partners with New Balance to lend out exercise clothes, including shoes and sports bras.
 But don’t worry about the ick-factor—the clothes go through a hot-water wash just like the hotel’s sheets and towels and the inner soles of shoes are replaced for each guest.
 Westin isn’t alone in its mission to simplify fitness away from home.
-In 2011, Kimpton Hotels & Restaurants partnered with Joy Bauer, MS, RD, CDN and lead diet and nutrition expert on The Today Show, to help guests maintain a healthy lifestyle at the hotel.
-In addition to creating 7 tasty and nutritious meals on the in-room dining menu, Bauer and Kimpton created On Demand in-room workout videos so you can work out on your own schedule.
+Kimpton Hotels & Restaurants are also committed to on-the-road fitness with healthy menu options, a yoga mat in every room and a partnership with PUBLIC bikes.

 Check Out the Local Grocery Store

 Eating out can get old when you’re traveling, and expensive, too.
 With some planning, you can maintain a healthy diet, and save some dough.
-Kath Younger, RD, of the healthy food blog katheats.com, suggests simple ways to eat healthy on the road that require minimal planning.
+Kath Younger, RD, of the healthy food blog KathEats.com, suggests simple ways to eat healthy on the road that require minimal planning.
 “Look for hotels that have a microwave, minifridge and/or a breakfast bar that might stock plates and bowls for the easiest experience,” suggests Younger.
 And Younger has plenty of tips for what to stock up on at the grocery store.
 “Cans or packets of tuna or salmon (or sardines if you are brave) can be mixed with bagged spinach and served in tortillas.
 Or microwave a sweet potato and serve it with broccoli that has been broken off the stem and microwaved on the side.
 Other dinner ideas include hummus with salad bar veggies, soups microwaved in breakfast bar bowls, loaves of bread with peanut butter and jam or banana,” she says.
 The extra effort you take before you travel will pay off when you can happily bypass the drive-through and avoid room-service fees.